d2l-ai/d2l-en/chapter_introduction/intro.md

 Deep learning is just one among many popular frameworks for solving machine learning problems.
-While thus far, we've only talked about machine learning broadly and not deep learning, there's a couple points worth sneaking in here:
+While thus far, we've only talked about machine learning broadly and not deep learning, there is a couple points worth sneaking in here:
 First, the problems that we've discussed thus far: learning from raw audio signal, directly from the pixels in images, and mapping between sentences of arbitrary lengths and across languages are problems where deep learning excels